hpcleuven/VscDocumentation/source/access/mfa_login.rst

 Examples of such apps are :ref:`FileZilla <FileZilla>` or :ref:`NoMachine <NX start guide>`.
 Now, you have two possibilities:

-- For some apps it is possible to first connect to the cluster (e.g. in text-based terminal) as described above, and keep that connection open;
+- For using some apps (such as NoMachine and FileZilla), it is possible to first connect to the cluster using PuTTY or terminal.
-  once you launch the app, the authentication succeeds automatically.
+  Once your terminal connection succeeds, your :ref:`SSH agent <SSH agent>` will hold your SSH certificate.
+  Eventually, the certificate is used by NoMachine or FileZilla to complete the authentication.

 - Another method is contacting the `VSC firewall page <https://firewall.vscentrum.be>`_ with PuTTY or terminal, while the 'agent forwarding' is enabled.